The John Ruskin Prize 2017: master of all trades

-The winners of The John Ruskin Prize 2017 have been announced by The Big Draw and the Guild of St. George during an award ceremony hosted by Museums Sheffield at the Millennium Gallery in Sheffield on 20 June 2017.
+From over 1100 entries and a shortlist of 26, 3 winners of The John Ruskin Prize 2017 were announced by The Big Draw and the Guild of St. George during an award ceremony hosted by Museums Sheffield at the Millennium Gallery in Sheffield on 20 June 2017.

 The winners are:

 1st Prize: Rosa Nguyen (£3000), 2nd Prize: Bethan Lloyd Worthington (£1000), Student & Graduate Award winner: Fi Smart (£1000).

 The 2017 prize finalists: Louisa Boyd, Holly Brodie, Nuala Clooney, Andrew Ekins, Erin Dickson, Paul Hazelton, Marielle Hehir, Anne Howeson, Rebecca Ilett, Shelley James, Debbie Lawson, Emily Lazerwitz, Sue Lawty, Bethan Lloyd Worthington, Hugh Miller, Rosa Nguyen, Kyle Noble, Briony O Clarke, Sumi Perera, Shauna Richardson, Conor Rogers, Fi Smart, Serena Smith, Harland Viney, Simon Ward & Robert Mach, and Ray Winder.